kyma-project/hydroform/provision/examples/kind/README.md

 ### Run the example

-1. To provision a new cluster on Azure, go to the `provision` directory and run:
+1. To provision a new kind cluster, go to the `provision` directory and run:

     ```bash
     go run ./examples/kind/main.go -p {project-name} -n {dockerhub/image:tag} --persist